openobserve/openobserve-docs/docs/guide/user-guide/functions/enrichment.md

 ]
 ```

 You will notice that protocol number.
 Looking at it immediately does not tell you what the protocol is.
 You will need to look up the protocol number in a enrichment table to get the protocol name.

+### Enrichment table

 The enrichment table will look like this:

 ```csv linenums="1" title="protocols.csv"
 protocol_number,keyword,protocol_description